AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     string completion = result.Items[0].ToString()!;
     ```

-    This code has a similar flow to build the prompts for generating a completion using the Semantic Kernel OpenAI chat completion extension, however notice the system prompt we're passing in is different.
-The `_summarizePrompt` instructs the model to provide a short summary that we will use to name the chat.
+    This code has a similar flow for generating a completion using the Semantic Kernel OpenAI chat completion extension, however notice the system prompt we're passing in is different.
+The *_summarizePrompt*` instructs the model to provide a short summary that we will use to name the chat.

 1. Save the file.